PhonologicalCorpusTools/SLP-AA-old-/docs/source/transcription_process.rst

 Finally, if you click on "New gloss" (see :ref:`next_sign`) without saving the current sign, you will get a warning message:
 "The current gloss has unsaved changes. what would you like to do?"
 It gives you options to either "Go back" to the current sign or to "Continue without saving".
-If this is the first time the sign is transcribed, the latter option will delete a sign.
+If this is the first time the sign is transcribed in the corpus, the latter option will delete a sign.

 .. _next_sign: